 Complications from dilated cardiomyopathy include:

-Abnormal heart rhythms (arrhythmias).
-Changes in your heart's structure and changes in pressure on your heart's chambers can contribute to the development of arrhythmias.
+- Heart rhythm problems.
+Changes in your heart's structure and changes in pressure on your heart's chambers can lead to the development of abnormal heart rhythms (arrhythmias).

-Blood clots (emboli).
-Pooling of blood (stasis) in the left ventricle can lead to blood clots, which may enter the bloodstream, cut off the blood supply to vital organs, and cause stroke, heart attack or damage to other organs.
+- Blood clots (emboli).
+Pooling of blood in the left ventricle can lead to blood clots, which may enter the bloodstream and cut off the blood supply to vital organs.
+These blood clots can cause stroke, heart attack or damage to other organs.
 Arrhythmias can also cause blood clots.

-Follow an exercise regimen recommended by your doctor.
+- Follow an exercise program recommended by your doctor.

-Your doctor will take a personal and family medical history.
-Then, he or she will also do a physical exam using a stethoscope to listen to your heart and lungs, and order tests.
-Your doctor may refer you to a heart specialist (cardiologist) for testing.
+Your doctor will perform a physical exam and ask questions about your personal and family medical history.
+He or she will use a device called a stethoscope to listen to your heart and lungs.
+You may be referred to a heart specialist (cardiologist) for testing.

 Tests your doctor might order include:

 - Blood tests.
 These tests give your doctor information about your heart.
 They also may reveal if you have an infection, a metabolic disorder or toxins in your blood that can cause dilated cardiomyopathy.